The Bridge on the River Kwai: Plot

 Shears' comfortable life in Ceylon is shaken up when Major Warden tries to recruit him for a commando mission to destroy the bridge.
 Shears reveals he impersonated an officer to get better treatment in the camp, but Warden already knew of his deception and arranged his attachment to the British military, forcing him to participate.
 Warden, Shears, Chapman and Joyce parachute into Thailand.
 Chapman dies on landing, and Warden is wounded in an encounter with a Japanese patrol.
 Khun Yai, a village chief, and a group of Thai women guide the trio to the river.
-Under cover of darkness, Shears and Joyce plant explosives at the base of the bridge towers and plan to destroy it and the first train to cross, scheduled for the next morning.
+Under cover of darkness, Shears, Yai and Joyce plant explosives at the base of the bridge towers and plan to destroy it as the first train crosses, scheduled for the next morning.

 Sunrise reveals the river level has dropped, exposing the wire leading to the detonator.
 Nicholson spots the wire, and he and Saito investigate as the train approaches.
 Nicholson pulls up the wire on the riverbank, leading them toward Joyce, who is manning the detonator.
 Joyce breaks cover and stabs Saito to death.
 Nicholson calls for help and attempts to stop Joyce from reaching the detonator.
-After Joyce is shot, Shears swims across the river to detonate the explosives but is fatally wounded.
+After Joyce is shot, Yai is shot dead while offering covering fire as Shears swims across the river to try to detonate the explosives but he too is fatally wounded.
 Recognizing Shears, Nicholson exclaims, "What have I done?"
 Warden fires a mortar, wounding Nicholson.
 Dazed, Nicholson stumbles towards the detonator and falls on the plunger, blowing up the bridge; the train tumbles into the river.
 Warden, turning toward the group's horrified guides, pleads, "I had to do it!
 They might have been taken alive!".
 Witnessing the carnage, Clipton exclaims, "Madness! ...
 Madness!"